libattachsql/libattachsql/docs/api/connection.rst

    :param ca: The certificate authority file
    :param capath: The path to multiple certificate authority files
    :param cipher: The optional list of ciphers to use, see `OpenSSL's cipher examples <https://www.openssl.org/docs/apps/ciphers.html#EXAMPLES>`_ for how to use this
-   :returns: An error object if an error occurs, `NULL` on success
+   :param: A pointer to a pointer of an error object which is created if an error occurs
+   :returns: ``true`` on success, ``false`` on failure

    .. versionadded:: 0.3.0
+   .. versionchanged:: 0.5.0